Updated July 2017

 There’s no bike law expert like the guy shouting at you out their car window, amiright?

-It may surprise you (no it won’t) to know that most people have not the foggiest notion regarding how cyclists are supposed to conduct themselves on the road.
+It may surprise you (no it won’t) to know that most people have no clue how cyclists are supposed to conduct themselves on the road.
 Everyone is pretty clear that “Hey, you gotta stop at red lights too, man!”, but beyond that they’re making it up—uncharitably.
-In general, people tend to emphasize cyclists’ responsibilities as road users (oh boy do they really really really wants us to stop at red lights….), and not so much our rights to the road (go figure).
+In general, people tend to emphasize cyclists’ responsibilities and de-emphasize or outright ignore cyclists' right to the road.
 Often cyclists themselves don’t fully appreciate their rights or how they translate into lawful riding practice.
-But in terms of our personal safety, it’s the collective confusion about our rights, more so than our sometimes-failure to uphold the law, that contributes to our role in bike/car altercations.
+But in terms of your personal safety, it’s confusion about your rights, more so than a sometimes-failure to uphold the law, that contributes to bike/car altercations.
 So let’s learn some bike law, y’all!

 KNOW YOUR RIGHTS